 - 8.1 The Company had entered into contractual arrangements with some 33 insurance brokers distributing or writing business which bound the Company.
-A significant exercise in the first period of the liquidation has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers. - 8.2 This work is largely complete and the process of writing to brokers to agree the balances due to the Company and arrange payment has commenced.
-As at 30 June 2014 £238,956 of premium debtor had been received from brokers.
-I am however at this time unable to report accurately the amounts which may ultimately be recovered under this head.
+A significant exercise in the first period of the liquidation has been for my team to conduct an extensive reconciliation of the accounting records of the Company with premium bordereaux, in order to establish the balance of funds due to the Company from brokers. - This work is largely complete and the process of writing to brokers to agree the balances due to the Company and arrange payment has commenced.
+As at 31 December 2014 £238,955 of premium debtor had been received from brokers.
+The process of recovery is ongoing, however at this time I am unable to report accurately the amounts which may ultimately be recovered under this head.